zzzprojects/learn-orm/tutorials/csharp-tutorial/comments.md

 For more information, see the official page for [Documenting your code with XML comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc)

 All the examples related to the comments are available in the `Comments.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.